mapack/Monte-Carlo-Project/README.md

 # Monte-Carlo-Project
 Mason Pack, Dylan Owens, Dennis Schimtzek

+See Report.pdf for the complete report on the project.

 Cloud_Plotting.py is the main program to run

 - Accepts arguments D, L, C, N, mat, lmbda, uniform, sample, idx